JoshBot-Debug/bbc-news/README.md

 This node CLI package fetches BBC news.
 I will keep making improvements, this project is basically meant to quickly check headlines.

-This is the first npm package i've made, if you have trouble installing it, please let me know so that I can learn and improve.
+This is the first npm package I've made, if you have trouble installing it or any other problems, please let me know so that I can learn and improve.

 ## Installation